Medically reviewed by Drugs.com. Last updated on Jun 16, 2019.

 • Patient education: Diabetes self-management education (DSME) is essential to maximize the effectiveness of therapy.

-Critically ill patients receiving insulin infusion: Blood glucose every 1-2 hours.
+Critically ill patients receiving insulin infusion: Blood glucose every 1 to 2 hours.
 Note: Every 4 hour blood glucose monitoring is not recommended unless a low hypoglycemia rate is demonstrated with the insulin protocol used.
 Arterial or venous whole blood sampling is recommended for patients in shock, on vasopressor therapy, or with severe edema, and when on a prolonged insulin infusion (SCCM [Jacobi 2012]).

 IV administration: Close monitoring of blood glucose and serum potassium